Weak lensing magnification in the Dark Energy Survey Science Verification Data: Data Analysis

 where $D_{\rm L}D_{\rm S_j}(\theta)$ is the number of pairs from the lens data sample L and the source data sub-sample $\rm S_j$ separated by an angular distance $\theta$ and $D_{\rm L}R_{\rm S_j}(\theta)$, $D_{\rm S_j}R_{\rm L}(\theta)$, $R_{\rm L}R_{\rm S_j}(\theta)$ are the corresponding values for the lens-random, source-random and random-random combinations normalized by the total number of objects on each sample.

-Catalogs produced by {\scshape Balrog}\footnote{github.com/emhuff/Balrog} \citep{2016MNRAS.457..786S} are used as random samples.
+Catalogs produced with {\scshape Balrog}\footnote{github.com/emhuff/Balrog} \citep{2016MNRAS.457..786S} are used as random samples.
 The {\scshape Balrog} catalogs are DES-like catalogs, where no intrinsic magnification signal has been included.
 The {\scshape Balrog} software generates images of fake objects, all with zero convergence $\kappa$, that are embedded into the DES-SV coadd images (convolving the objects with the measured point spread function, and applying the measured photometric calibration).
 Then {\scshape SExtractor} was run on them, using the same DES Data Management configuration parameters used for the image processing.
 The positions for the simulated objects were generated randomly over the celestial sphere, meaning that these positions are intrinsically unclustered.
 Hence, the detected {\scshape Balrog} objects amount to a set of random points, which sample the survey detection probability.
 For a full description and an application to the same measurement as in \cite{2016MNRAS.455.4301C} see \cite{2016MNRAS.457..786S}.
+This is the first time that this extensive simulation is used to correct for systematics.

 The same cuts and masking of the data sample (\autoref{sec:data_sample}) are also applied to the the {\scshape Balrog} sample.
-A re-weighting following a nearest-neighbors approach was applied to {\scshape Balrog} objects in order to follow the same magnitude distribution of the DES-SV data on both lens and sources.
+A re-weighting following a nearest-neighbours approach was applied to {\scshape Balrog} objects in order to follow the same magnitude distribution of the DES-SV data on both lens and sources.